Faustin-king/alx-low_level_programming/0x00-hello_world/README.md

 The output should be saved in the file c

-2. 1-compiler : Write a script that compiles a C file but does not link.
+2. compiler : Write a script that compiles a C file but does not link.